 The QoS Engine option helps improve your network gaming performance by prioritizing applications.
-By default the QoS Engine settings are disabled and application priority is not classified automatically.
+By default the QoS Engine settings are enabled.

-Enable Traffic Enable this option to optimize performance, lower Shaping: latency, and to have a better experience with online games and other interactive applications.
+Enable Traffic This option is disabled by default.
+Enable this option for Shaping: better performance and experience with online games and other interactive applications, such as VoIP.

-Automatic Uplink This option is enabled by default when the QoS Speed: Engine option is enabled.
+Automatic Uplink This option is enabled by default when the QoS Engine Speed: option is enabled.
 This option will allow your router to automatically determine the uplink speed of your Internet connection.